patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 # Enums

 Go does not have an explicit enum type.
-Instead users are guided to create a type system with constants.
+Instead developers are guided to create a type system with constants.

 ```go
 type Kind int